Vodafone, Tata Comms get 3 weeks more on C&W Worldwide bid

 MUMBAI/LONDON Vodafone Group Plc (VOD.L) and India's Tata Communications (TATA.NS) were granted on Thursday three weeks more to decide whether they want to bid for British telecoms group Cable & Wireless Plc CWP.L, now valued at $1.5 billion.

-Vodafone, the world's biggest mobile phone carrier by revenue, and Tata Comms now have to announce by 16:00 p.m.
-British time on April 19 either a firm intention to make an offer after their preliminary talks with C&W Worldwide or walk away.
+Vodafone, the world's biggest mobile phone carrier by revenue, and Tata Comms now have to announce by 5 p.m.
+British Time on April 19 either a firm intention to make an offer after their preliminary talks with C&W Worldwide or walk away.
 A previous deadline was set to expire on Thursday.

 C&W Worldwide said in a statement the regulator, Britain's Takeover Panel, agreed to extend the deadline at the company's request.
 Sources had earlier told Reuters C&W Worldwide was likely to seek an extension of the deadline as the two potential bidders wanted more time.